emersonloureiro/knit/README.md

 # Knit

 Knit is a scripting language for building programs based on bash commands (e.g., ls).
-It's still a working in progress, so there's very limited functionality available.
+It's still a work in in progress, so there's very limited functionality available.

 Eventually though, the idea is that you should be able to do something like: